rohIta-k/acad/README.md

-# BrandForge
+# ACAD

 **AI-powered creative ad generation platform that automates brand asset creation and video generation using Groq and Runway ML APIs.**

-BrandForge helps creators and small businesses generate professional advertising content by automating the creation of mascots, analyzing brand identity, and generating marketing videos.
+ACAD helps creators and small businesses generate professional advertising content by automating the creation of mascots, analyzing brand identity, and generating marketing videos.

 ## Features